 Documentaries and multimedia: Air Force’s first 100 years is full of remarkable stories of bravery, dedication and innovation.
 We are considering the best ways to tell these stories.
 This includes public exhibitions and cultural initiatives, such as documentaries and special publications.

-History and heritage: AF2021 will highlight RAAF’s proud heritage.
+History and heritage: Air Force 100 will highlight RAAF’s proud heritage.
 We received many public submissions related to the birthplace of Air Force: Point Cook.
 This is the oldest continuously operating military airfield in the world.
 We’re looking at options to recognise the significant role of Point Cook throughout our history and today.